Changes in high temperature extremes

 Why are extreme temperatures important?

 High temperatures are important for living creatures and organisms as well as for elements of our infrastructure such as railway tracks or power lines.
 During periods of high temperatures, animals and plants may suffer as they are not able to cool themselves down.
 As the biosphere is adapted to its surrounding environment, higher-than-average temperatures in e.g., polar regions, can have as damaging an effect as higher-than-average temperatures in tropical regions.
 From a human perspective, during periods of hot weather we can suffer heatstroke if we are unable to cool down and thermo-regulate.
+During these periods, artificial air cooling may be necessary.

 Our infrastructure also suffers, as this has usually been built to work within a specific range of temperatures.
 For example, road surfaces can melt or buckle, railway tracks can buckle and electricity lines sag during high temperatures.